Kaisar283/Web-bitlab-lessons/README.md

 # Web-bitlab-lessons
 This project for wed course.
-There I was copy facebook home page.
+There I copied facebook home page.